Damien-Chave/Home/index.md

 ## Links

 The training includes C language, HTML & CSS, Bootstrap, SQL, PHP, JavaScript (jQuery), MEAN and Laravel, Symfony frameworks.
-During the formation, some projects (made in short time, max 5 days/project) has been released out of the EPITECH servers to show you some of school exercises and what he was able to do.
+During the formation, some projects (made in short time, max 5 days/project) has been released here, out of EPITECH servers, to show you some of school exercises and what he was able to do.

 ### Here are some pages of Damien's work :
 - [Fir Tree with C](https://damien-chave.github.io/Fir_tree_CA-Epitech/) : A Fir Tree compiled in C language.